gocloudwave/OpSus_WindowsReboot/README.md

    ```

 3. Create a CSV file listing the VM Names, whether or not to process each, and the order for processing.
 The file
    must have at least three columns (Name, Process, and BootGroup) with a header row.
-The file may contain an
+The file may contain up to
+   two additional columns (ShutdownGroup and Stage).
+The stage column allows a user to pause the reboot process
-   additional column (ShutdownGroup) if the shutdown order matters. _NOTE: Default value for BootGroup and
+   between stages.
+The shutdown column allows the user to specify a shutdown order within a stage. _NOTE: Default
-   ShutdownGroup is 1 if NULL; default value for Process is FALSE if NULL._
+   value for BootGroup, ShutdownGroup, and Stage is 1 if NULL; default value for Process is FALSE if NULL._

    **Example 1**